Nick D'Virgilio: Other bands

-In August 2016, rock trio The Fringe released its self-titled debut album, featuring D'Virgilio on drums and vocals, Jonas Reingold of The Flower Kings on bass, and Randy McStine (Lo-Fi Resistance) on vocals and guitars.
+In August 2016, rock trio The Fringe released its self-titled debut album, featuring D'Virgilio on drums and vocals, Jonas Reingold of The Flower Kings on bass and backing vocals, and Randy McStine (Lo-Fi Resistance) on vocals and guitars.

 In 2018, it was announced that D'Virgilio had returned to Spock's Beard as their recording drummer following the departure of Jimmy Keegan.
 He appears on their 13th studio release, Noise Floor.
-It remains unclear whether D'Virgilio will continue recording with the band, which has designated Mike Thorne (previously of Saga) as their live drummer.
+It remains unclear whether D'Virgilio will continue recording with the band, which has designated Mike Thorne (of Saga) as their live drummer.

 In 2020, D'Virgilio released his first solo album in nine years, Invisible.
 The album was recorded at Sweetwater Sound with the string and brass sections recorded at Abbey Road Studios.
 D'Virgilio wrote the concept during his time in the booth while touring with the Cirque Du Soleil show Totem.

 In 2023, it was announced that he would be performing as the drummer for Mr. Big on their "BIG Finish Tour".

+During 2025, D'Virgilio is set to tour with Steve Hackett.